carpentries/instructor-training/episodes/09-eia.md

 - "Inclusivity is a key attribute of a positive learning environment."
 - "Universal design benefits everyone."
 ---

+### The Carpentries Core Values
+In 2019, The Carpentries formed a task force that worked with our community to identify 9 [Core Values](core-values), things that we do, things that we are, and things that we champion.
+Many of these highlight our community-wide commitment to equity, inclusion, and accessibility.

+> ## Discuss The Carpentries Core Values
+>
+> 1. Take a moment to read through the Core Values on this page: https://carpentries.org/values/
+> 2. Choose one core value that resonates with you.
+How might this value be used to guide choices or decisions in
+> a workshop or in your local community more broadly?
+>
+> This exercise should take about 5 minutes.
+{: .challenge}

 ### Inclusivity is a Core Value